CakeDC/TinyMCE/README.txt

 	$this->Html->script('/tiny_mce/js/tiny_mce/tiny_mce.js', false);
 }}}
 and placing your own script in the head of the page.
-Please note that the helper will auto add the TinyMce editor script to the header of the page.
+Please note that the helper will auto add the TinyMCE editor script to the header of the page.
 No need to to that by hand if you use the helper.

 == How to use the helper ==